Faisal Mushtaq: The Millennium Universal Colleges TMUC

 Mushtaq is a co-founder and CEO of The Millennium Universal Colleges (TMUC).
 Chaudhry Faisal Mushtaq Tamgha-e-Imtiaz, is a distinguished academician, who has garnered much veneration through his contributions to the education industry.
 The Millennium Universal College (TMUC) is a one of its kind educational institute offering globally accredited qualifications in state-of-the-art campuses, allowing students to have a holistic educational experience and a progressive international perspective.

 Over the course of the last decade, the Millennium Education Group has grown exponentially under the dynamic leadership of Mr. Faisal Mushtaq.
-To honour his achievements and afford recognition to his vision, Mr. Faisal Mushtaq has been presented an Honorary PHD degree by the University of Hertfordshrie, one of the most prestigious universities of the UK, and a long-standing partner of TMUC.
+To honour his achievements and afford recognition to his vision, Mr. Faisal Mushtaq has been presented an Honorary PHD degree by the University of Hertfordshire, one of the most prestigious universities of the UK, and a long-standing partner of TMUC.

-Faisal Mushtaq has been conferred an Honorary Degree of Doctor of Education from University of Hertfordshire United Kingdom in recognition of his outstanding and exemplary services to education in Pakistan and for his contribution to the promotion of teaching and learning in the Pakistani society.
-The doctorate degree was conferred in a ceremony held in Sept 2021 at St Alans Cathedral UK and presided by the Vice Chancellor of the University of Hertfordshire Professor Quintin McKellar CBE.
-The honoraray degree is a testament of Mr Mushtaq’s contribution in advocating education in Pakistan over the last 3 decades.

 Honorary Doctorate Degree of Education

-Faisal Mushtaq has been conferred an Honorary Degree of Doctor of Education from University of Hertfordshire United Kingdom in recognition of his outstanding and exemplary services to education in Pakistan and for his contribution to the promotion of teaching and learning in the Pakistani society.
-The doctorate degree was conferred in a ceremony held in 6th Sept 2021 at St Alans Cathedral UK and presided by the Vice Chancellor of the University of Hertfordshire Professor Quintin McKellar CBE.
-The honoraray degree is a testament of Mr Mushtaq’s contribution in advocating education in Pakistan over the last 3 decades.
+Faisal Mushtaq has been conferred an Honorary Degree of Doctor of Education from the University of Hertfordshire United Kingdom in recognition of his outstanding and exemplary services to education in Pakistan and for his contribution to the promotion of teaching and learning in the Pakistani society.
+The doctorate degree was conferred in a ceremony held on 6 September 2021 at St Albans Cathedral UK and presided by the Vice Chancellor of the University of Hertfordshire Professor Quintin McKellar CBE.
+The honorary degree is a testament to Mr Mushtaq's contribution in advocating education in Pakistan over the last 3 decades.